Frequently Asked Questions

-For the financial year ending June 30, 2017, our standard consultation fee is $240.
+For the financial year ending June 30, 2018, our standard consultation fee is $245 (or $260 for our senior psychologists).
 The Australian Psychological Society sets a Recommended Fee Schedule each financial year, which we utilise to guide our fee schedule.
 Thus our fees are updated at the start of each financial year (July 1st).
 Please note that we are a private practice and do not offer bulk-billing or discounted services.

 While we understand sometimes cancellations cannot be avoided, late notice means that we are unable to offer your appointment to someone else.
-Therefore, cancellations with less than 48 hours’ notice will incur a $60 fee.
-Missed appointments incur a $120 fee.
+Therefore, cancellations with less than 48 hours’ notice will incur a $61 fee ($65 for senior psychologists).
+Missed appointments incur a $122 fee ($130 for senior psychologists).

 We are a private practice and do not offer bulk-billing or discounted fees.